 Historically Conservation Authorities were administered by Ministry of Natural Resources (MNR); however, in 2018, Conservation Authorities were moved under the Ministry of Environment, Conservation and Parks (MECP).
-In September 2022, Conservation Authorities were moved back under the administration of MNR.
+In September 2022, Conservation Authorities were moved back under the administration of MNR and in June 2025, were moved back under the administration of MECP.